readthedocs/sphinx-hoverxref/docs/development.rst

 Development
 ===========

-This is a very small guide to help with the development of this extension.
+This is a very small guide to help with the testing of this extension.
-Since it needs a backend and the event is only triggered only on mouse hover, it could be tedious if you don't know these tips & tricks.
+Since it needs a backend and the event is only triggered on mouse hover, it could be tedious if you don't know these tips & tricks.

 Backend